 An active and committed teacher, Mr. Oehrtman serves as a teaching assistant under the direction of Dr. Michelle Conda at CCM.
 Comfortable teaching students of all levels and in a variety of formats, he teaches many CCM students through both private lessons and group classes.
 Mr. Oehrtman is also a faculty member at the Piano Camp of Summer Music Institute at Bowling Green State University and at the Indian Springs Academy of Music.

 An active participant in the Royal Conservatory of Music Certificate Program, Mr. Oehrtman successfully prepares students for both Performance and Theoretical certificate examination at all levels.
-Mr. Oehrtman is full time faculty at the Indian Springs Academy, where he also serves as Assistant to the Director.
+Mr. Oehrtman is full-time faculty at the Indian Springs Academy.

 Pianist Jaesung “Jason” Kim, born in South Korea, began his piano studies at the age of seven.
 Mr. Kim enrolled at Yonsei University, completing requirements for his bachelor of music degree in 2006 under Kyungsook Lee.
 He received his Master of Music degree from the Cleveland Institute of Music where he studied with Antonio Pompa-baldi

 Jaesung Kim received numerous prizes and awards in Korea including the first prize in the 40th Kankakee Symphony Orchestra competition, the 2nd prize in Chopin competition by Northwest Chopin foundation in Seattle, 2nd prize in American Protégé International Piano and Strings competition, the College-Conservatory of Music piano concerto competition allowing him to perform with the CCM Concert Orchestra.